 As we grow in our Christian lives, we come to a deeper and deeper realization that every good thing we receive, our Father gives us.
-We are in a life-long process as stewards of His possessions.
-Whole life stewardship is a life management style; in other words, it is not man’s way of raising money but God’s way of raising disciples.
+We are in a life-long process as stewards of his possessions.
+Whole life stewardship is a life management style; in other words, it is not some person’s way of raising money, but God’s way of raising disciples.
 In three steps, we see that Christian stewardship is God’s resources, deployed through God’s people, to accomplish God’s mission.

 In the past week, describe something in your schedule that took the most time or emotional energy.

 If you were to open your calendar or daily planner, what would you find in it about how your time is scheduled?